antoniofranciscoandrade/singapore-mrt-route-planner/README.md

 ## Demo

-You can see a live demo of the app here [http://localhost:3000](http://localhost:3000).
+You can see a live demo of the app [here](https://singapore-mrt-route-planner.herokuapp.com/).

 ## Run this project locally